Runny nose. Itchy eyes. Coughing or wheezing. Skin rash.

-Let’s first step back and talk about what actually triggers the allergic reaction.
-A common misconception is that people are allergic to a dog’s fur.
-In fact, the most significant allergens are found in a dog’s saliva and dander (a microscopic material shed from the surface of the skin).
-All dogs, regardless of breed, produce these allergens.
+People often believe they are allergic to a dog’s fur.
+But in reality, the most significant allergens live in a dog’s saliva and dander—a microscopic material shed from the surface of the skin.
+And all dogs, regardless of breed, produce these allergens.

-Fun fact: the Australian Labradoodle was first developed by a guide dog group in Australia that was looking for a dog that would work well as a guide, such as a Labrador, but shed less.
+Fun fact: the Australian Labradoodle was first developed by a guide dog group in Australia that was looking for a dog that would serve well as a guide, such as a Labrador, but shed less.

 They tried using Standard Poodles and found that, though they were extremely smart, they did not have the right temperament for guide work.